farcaster-project/RFCs/03-farcaster-architecture.md

 ### Networking stack

-Typed messages are striclty defined with their serialization and the inter-daemon networking stack is constrained and defined in [04.
-Protocol Messages](./04-protocol-messages.md), but we don't restrict the networking stack between `daemon`, `client` and `syncers`.
+Typed messages are strictly defined with their serialization and the inter-daemon networking stack is constrained and defined in [04.
+Protocol Messages](./04-protocol-messages.md), but we don't restrict the networking stack between `daemon`, `client` and `syncer`s.
 The technological choice is let to the implementation with the feature constraint of running over the network if wanted by the user.

 ### Client & Daemon segregation rationale

-The rationale behind segregating the client and the daemon currently is not for security reasons - the client creates and signs the transactions blindly based on received messages from the daemon, implying full trust (see *Security considerations* in [06.
+The rationale behind segregating the client and the daemon currently is not for security reasons - the client creates and signs the transactions blindly based on messages received from the daemon, implying full trust (see *Security considerations* in [06.
 Datum & Instructions](./06-datum-and-instructions.md#security-considerations)).

-The client is the only component that has access to secret keys that guarentee the safety of the swapped funds.
+The client is the only component that has access to secret keys that guarantee the safety of the swapped funds.

-The aim of this segregation is to improve flexibility and extensibility added by making the client peripheral to the swap stack, that is, other clients might be created, such as:
+The aim of this segregation is to improve flexibility and extensibility added by making the client peripheral to the fundamental swap stack - that is, other clients might be created, such as:

 - Clients supporting hardware wallets
 - Mobile applications (that may run the daemon in the background or in a private server),